Tshiamo0/Music-Player1/README.md

 - Verify file extensions are supported (MP3, WAV, OGG, M4A, FLAC, AAC)
 - Refresh the page (Ctrl+R)

-**Favorites not showing**
-- Open browser DevTools (F12) and check the Console for errors
-- Verify localStorage is enabled in your browser
-- Clear cache if needed

 Enjoy your music! 🎵